chenzhengchen200821109/webbench/README.md

 webbench is a very simple tool for benchmarking WWW or proxy servers.
 Its implementation is short and simple.
+It used multi-process model.

+bench/ is another webbench tool using coroutine model, which is based on Tecent's libco.